Zun-1-1/ColdSnapTracking/README.md

 - Finding contours of these extreme temperature anomalies
 - Tracking these contours in space and time

+Please contact Weronika Osmolska (eewo@leeds.ac.uk) if you have any questions or require more information.

 ## Installation

 The dependencies for this package are listed in requirements.txt and can be downloaded through mamba as